The mission of Community Music Center is to make high quality music accessible to all people, regardless of their financial means.

 1995 – The CMC Teen Jazz Band is founded as a free program.

-1996 – The Inner City Young Musicians Program expands to include high school students.
+1996 – The Inner City Young Musicians Program (now YMP) expands to include high school students.

 2006 – CMC pilots the Mission District Young Musicians Program (MDYMP) which serves motivated, predominantly Latino students from low-income families who live or attend school in the Mission District.
 The MDYMP is a tuition-free program that provides students with weekly private lessons, theory, musicianship and ensemble classes with an emphasis on popular and classical Latin music.